 With funding from the National Endowment for the Humanities (NEH), the Foundation for Advancement in Conservation (FAIC) offers scholarships up to $1,500 to help defray professional development costs for individual members of AIC who are U.S. residents.
 Proposed projects are limited to expenses related to attending FAIC workshops supported by the NEH.

 Applications are due February 15, May 15, and September 15 of each year.
 Applications are reviewed by members of the AIC Education and Training Committee and a recommendation is made to the FAIC board for final approval.
+Reviewers will follow the Reviewer Guidelines and an established evaluation rubric based on the criteria for review to evaluate all applications.
 Notification of awards are made six to eight weeks after the deadline.
 Projects should take place six weeks to twelve months after the application deadline.

 Upcoming Eligible Workshops